 Dignity of Risk in Aged Care

-Dignity of risk is the principle that self determination and the right to take reasonable risks are essential for dignity and self esteem, particularly in the aged community.
-Dignity of risk is balanced by the duty of care and these concepts enable respect of any individual’s personhood and autonomy.
+Ultimately, the definition of dignity of risk is that self determination and the right to take reasonable risks are essential for dignity and self esteem, particularly in the aged community.
+The dignity of risk meaning is balanced by the duty of care and these concepts enable respect of any individual’s personhood and autonomy.

 Whether you require care and support due to a disability or you provide such care and support to a loved one or as a professional, understanding and properly applying the concepts of duty of care and dignity of risk are the foundation of safe, respectful, and dignified care in any circumstance.

 What is Dignity of Risk?

 Dignity of risk is a fundamental privilege of adulthood that refers to the right of all people to handle reasonable tasks that involve a known or expected level of risk.
 It also includes the person’s right to make their own choices and decisions, otherwise known as autonomy.
 This applies even when those decisions may put them in harm’s way.
 The idea behind the dignity of risk is that these tasks and choices are a vital element of learning, enabling growth, establishing self worth, and therefore improving quality of life.

 While the term may be unfamiliar to some, many people are already comfortable with the concept.
 Parenthood is a common area where the dignity of risk is balanced for children who may not always have sufficient understanding to make choices that are in their best interest.
 Instead, parents alternatively either make decisions for their children or allow their child’s input on a daily basis.
 As with normal activities such as riding a bike, going out with friends, catching the school bus, or eating unhealthy foods, most things we do as children involve a certain element of risk.
 These decisions are made with the understanding that a child needs to grow, try new things, and learn to deal with hard situations when they occur